rookie4now123/transport-react/README.md

+bun run dev to start
+and you need to run daphne CoreRoot.asgi:application from the transport repo

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.